yogeshagr/golang/gopl/gobook.md

 - The zero value for a channel is nil.
 Perhaps surprisingly, nil channels are sometimes useful.
 Because send and receive operations on a nil channel block forever, a case in a select statement whose channel is nil is never selected.

+## ch9: Concurrency with shared variables
+- Consider a function that works correctly in a sequential program.
+That function is concurrency-safe if it continues to work correctly even when called concurrently, that is, from two or more goroutines with no additional synchronization.

+- A race condition is a situation in which the program does not give the correct result for some interleavings of the operations of multiple goroutines.

+- Data race: A data race occurs whenever two goroutines access the same variable concurrently and at least one the accesses is a write.
+It follows from this definition that there are three ways to avoid a data race.

+- The first way is not to write the variable.
+Data structures that are never modified or are immutable are inherently concurrency-safe and need no synchronization.

+- The second way to avoid a data race is to avoid accessing the variable from multiple goroutines.
+Since other goroutines cannot access the variable directly, they must use a channel to send the confining goroutine a request to query or update the variable.
+This is what meant by mantra "Do not communicate by sharing memory; instead, share memory by communicating".

+- The third way to avoid a data race is to allow many goroutines to access the variable, but only one at a time.
+This approach is known as mutual exclusion.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then